soinx0629/vis_dec_neurips/README.md

 #### Overview
 In Phase 1, we pre-train an MAE with a contrastive loss to learn fMRI representations from unlabeled fMRI data from HCP.
 The masking which sets a certain portion of the input data to zero targets the spatial redundancy of fMRI data.
 The calculation of recovering the original data from the remaining after masking suppresses noises.
 Optimization of the contrastive loss discerns common patterns of brain activities over individual variances.
 #### Preparing Data
 In this phase, we use fMRI samples released by HCP as pretraining data.
-Due to size limitations and licensing constraints, please download from the official website (https://db.humanconnectome.org/data/projects/HCP_1200).  put in the ./data/HCP directory and preprocess the data with ./data/HCP/preprocess_hcp.py.
+Due to size limitations and licensing constraints, please download from the official website (https://db.humanconnectome.org/data/projects/HCP_1200), put them in the ./data/HCP directory and preprocess the data with ./data/HCP/preprocess_hcp.py.
 Resulting data and directory looks like:
 ```
 /data
 ┣ 📂 HCP